maruthisai25/K_Query/README.md

-# K-Query - Self-Hosted LLM DevOps Assistant
+# K-Query - DevOps Assistant

-A Slack bot that answers DevOps questions using a local Llama model with kubectl and Prometheus integration.
+A Slack bot that answers DevOps questions using Ollama with kubectl and Prometheus integration.

-## 🚀 Quick Start
+## Quick Start

 ```bash
 # 1. Setup environment